Interdepartmental Forms & Information

 FASB Building Related Services

-- Rent a Locker - Would you like to rent a locker in 348 FASB for the semester?
+• Rent a Locker - Would you like to rent a locker in 348 FASB for the semester?
 We have a handful of lockers for rent in room 348 FASB.
-We rent them for $10 ($5 is a refundable deposit) per semester.
-To rent one, come see the Department Manager in 383 FASB.
+We rent them for $10 cash ($5 is a refundable deposit) per semester.
+To rent one, fill out the form.
+We will then email you to set up a time for you to come pick up your key and pay the fee.

 Travel & Fieldtrip & Field Research Related Services